verge2015/docker-hub/README.md

 # docker-hub
-This is a simple demonstration on how to use docker with docker hub.
+This is a simple demonstration on how to use Docker with Docker Hub.

 # Prerequisites
 Installed docker on your workstation